 Edith Asibey is an Adjunct Assistant Professor of Public Service of NYU’s Robert F. Wagner Graduate School of Public Service.
-She is also the Senior Advisor at the Education Commission.
-Until December 2016, Edith led advocacy, partnerships and communication for UNICEF in Brazil, where she launched some of the most innovative digital work UNICEF has done to date, partnering with Google, Facebook and others.
+In her recent senior roles at the Education Commission and at UNICEF she led advocacy, partnerships and communication initiatives that relied on innovative digital approaches in support of children's rights.

 Edith has a lifelong commitment to bringing about social change by mobilizing people from all around the world through digital engagement campaigns she designed and managed together with the teams she has built.
 These campaigns have collectively mobilized millions of people and influenced global and national policies on education, human rights, public health and the environment.